 A properly functioning heart has clear pathways along which uninterrupted electrical impulses travel from the sinus node to the ventricles.
 If there is a disruption along the pathways or a problem with the tissues that create the impulses, the heart may not beat correctly.
 This can cause an arrhythmia.

 Conditions that may block the pathways, interrupt electrical impulses, or otherwise cause a heart not to function properly include:

 - an overactive or underactive thyroid gland

 - rheumatic heart disease

-- muscular scarring of the heart, possibly from a heart attack
+- scarring of the heart muscle, for example from a heart attack

 In some cases, such as Wolff-Parkinson-White syndrome or Brugada syndrome, the cause of an arrhythmia is a congenital heart defect or a genetic defect—meaning it is present from birth.
 In other cases, a cause may not be found.

 Many factors increase the risk of arrhythmia.
 Some you can control; others you cannot.
 Eliminating as many of these factors as you can through lifestyle and dietary changes will improve your chances of living a long healthy life.